 Zack Snyder's Justice League

-At the same time, Batman is worried after his vision that an invasion is coming.
+At the same time, Batman is worried after he has a vision that an invasion is coming.
 Paired with Alfred, unaware that the dangers have already arrived, he sets out to find other warriors to protect from whatever is coming next.
 Although they don’t all meet him with a smile, Batman hopes to assemble enough of a team to protect his home.

 Batman in this film is attempting to right his wrongs of the past by putting together a team to fight an incoming threat as a promise he made to Superman.
-Bruce struggles to take the role of leader as that is not his typical role and he continues to have his brooding and calculating Batman tendencies though he tries to have more faith than he usually does.
+Bruce struggles to take the role of leader as that is not his typical role and he continues to have his brooding and calculating Batman tendencies although he tries to have more faith than he usually does.

 Wonder Woman is the one who recognizes the threat as the ancient alien threat it is.
 Diana is shown to be a strong and resilient warrior who is the only hero (after the death of Superman) on earth who can match Steppenwolf’s power.